openmpf/openmpf.github.io/docs/docs/Health-Check-Guide.md

 # Health Check Overview

 The C++ and Python component executors can be configured to run health checks on components prior to running jobs.
 Health checks are configured using environment variables and an INI file.
+All of the log lines pertaining to the health check will be prefixed with `[Health check] -`  instead of `[Job #: media] -`.

 When the component executor receives a job from ActiveMQ, it checks if health checks are enabled and if more than the specified timeout has passed since the last health check.
 If both conditions